DOI-USGS/snow-to-flow/README.md

 A majority of the water in the Western United States comes from snowmelt.
 Winter snow accumulation, as well as spring snowmelt, affect streamflow and water availability for the rest of the year.
 Changes in the timing, magnitude, and duration of snowmelt may substantially alter downstream water availability.
 In fact, approximately 2 billion people are expected to experience diminished water supplies because of seasonal snowpack decline this century.

 This data visualization explores the fundamentals of USGS snow hydrology research.
 The graphics describe important dynamics that determine how snow turns into flow, and the charts show the connection between snowpack (measured as snow water equivalent) and streamflow (measured as discharge).
-A reproducible datapipline has pulled data for the 2021 water year to display the snow conditions as of April 1st, 2021.
+An R-based data pipeline using the `targets` package is used to fetch and process data that are displayed in the website.
+These files are contained in the `data_processing_pipeline` subdirectory.

 All charts, data, and diagrams are free and open to the public.
 Take screencaptures of what you need, or browse through some extra images at: https://github.com/USGS-VIZLAB/snow-to-flow/tree/main/public/public_images